astronomer/airflow-guides/guides/dynamic-tasks.md

 ### Zip

-To provide sets of configurations to the same parameter, for example as arguments to a Python function.
-You can leverage the built-in Python function [`zip()`](https://docs.python.org/3/library/functions.html#zip).
+To provide sets of configurations to the same parameter, for example as arguments to a Python function, you can leverage the built-in Python function [`zip()`](https://docs.python.org/3/library/functions.html#zip).

 The code snippet below shows how a list of zipped arguments can be provided to the `expand()` function in order to create mapped tasks over pairs of inputs to the same argument created by the `zip()` function.
 It is of course possible to generate the lists of inputs with an upstream function.